Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 the animated debut of Supergirl (Nicholle Tom).
 The original Kara Zor-El first

-debuted in Action Comics #252 (1959) by Otto Binder and Al Plastino after positive
+by Otto Binder and Al Plastino after positive

 reaction to a story where Jimmy Olsen wished a Super-Girl into existence to be

-a companion and aid to Superman (Superman #123, 1958).
-She was born and raised in Argo City, which somehow survived
+a companion and aid to Superman in Superman vol. 1 #123 (1958).
+She was born and

-However, over the years, other Kryptonian characters had come in and out of the
+other Kryptonian characters had come in and out of the various Superman titles,

-various Superman titles, prompting DC to want to restore Superman’s status as
+prompting DC to want to restore Superman’s status as the LAST Kryptonian.
+As a

-off in Crisis on Infinite Earths #7 (1985)
+result, despite her popularity, Supergirl was killed off in Crisis on Infinite Earths #7 (1985)

 at the behest of DC’s Vice President/Executive Editor Dick Giordano, who felt